Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 The substitution % symbols can also take a number to indicate the position.
 In this way, you can change the order in which values are displayed in the format string, or use the same value more than once (see lines (2) and (3)).

-The number of % and supplied values must be the same.
+The number of %'s and supplied values must be the same.
 If not you get a warning:

 ```c++
  print("% %", n, m, counter); // =>  Warning: Incorrect number of arguments supplied to 'print':